• Skip to primary navigation

 Golden syrup is poured into a small white bowl.

-Golden syrup is made by inverting beet or cane sugar (sucrose) in water and adding an acidic ingredient.
-Also called treacle, the rich golden syrup comes in many grades, and is known for being thick, buttery, and caramel-like.
-You can use it on flapjacks, cookies, toffees, puddings, and of course to make the famous golden syrup sponge pudding!
+Also called treacle, this rich golden syrup comes in many grades, and is known for being thick, buttery, and caramel-like.
+You can use it on flapjacks, cookies, toffees, puddings, and of course, to make the famous golden syrup sponge pudding!

 Dark brown syrup in a glass container with dates in a small wooden bowl next to it.